Sunday, 12 February 2017

 I still had court to attend.
 On the last day of court I went down to Primark and got Kate a Christmas present as it was that time of year again.
 I chose the vilest snot-green clutch bag that I had ever clapped eyes on.
 It cost me 50 pence in the sale.
 I wrapped it up and put it to the side.
 I took her other silver bag to court with me and ensured that my barrister held it like a lady carries a hand bag and insisted that he pretend to be gay for five minutes while he gave it to Andy in the next room.
 He came back laughing.
 The look on Andy’s face must’ve been a picture.
 There was a lot of ‘negotiating’ going on and a few hours later we were in the process of wrapping everything up in court with a better Judge.

-judge to make an order stating that I have to pay his court costs.
+My solicitor had mentioned to the judge that Andy was given the choice of five weeks of the year that Vonny was able to stay with him however Andy had refused, as I’d predicted.
+At the end of the hearing, Andy asked the judge to make an order stating that I have to pay his court costs.
 I was beside myself with astonishment.
-The Judge refused and Andy was more than
+The Judge refused and Andy was more than irritated as he stormed off in a huff.

 Meanwhile Tracy had moved away.
 I’d fallen out with Tina because of the kids (it turned into a ‘he said she said’ scenario), Sally was still around but I wasn’t seeing her as much and I began to go out with Carolyn.